Last updated on May 30th, 2021 at 04:24 pm

-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: VERY HIGH

-In review, Lead Stories is similar to Snopes in the stories they fact check, however they place a stronger emphasis on tracking political fake news.
-What separates them is the use of a specific engine called the Trendolizer, which tracks story trends that allows Lead Stories to quickly debunk fake news before it becomes viral.
+In review, Lead Stories is similar to Snopes in the stories they fact check; however, they place a stronger emphasis on tracking political fake news and misleading satire.
+What separates them is using a specific engine called the Trendolizer, which tracks story trends that allow Lead Stories to debunk fake news before it becomes viral quickly.
 Lead Stories does not use loaded language and factually sources all fact checks with credible information.
 All fact checks reviewed were accurate.

 Lead Stories is an IFCN fact checker that we use as a credible fact-checker for our source reviews and daily fact checks.

 Overall, we rate Lead Stories Least Biased based on presenting evidence-based information with little editorializing and Very High for factual reporting based on excellent sourcing of information.
 (D. Van Zandt 2/6/2018) Updated (05/30/2021)